 - Public transportation that is, generally speaking (exceptions to come), quick, reliable, affordable, and comprehensive.
 You can get almost anywhere in France without a car.

 - Better produce.
-Eggs taste better (did you know that yolks are supposed to be a dark orange color?), strawberries taste better, meat is held to a higher standard, apples turn brown like they’re supposed to.
+Eggs taste better (did you know that yolks are supposed to be a dark orange color?), strawberries taste better, meat is held to a higher standard, apples turn brown rapidly like they’re supposed to when cut open.